A group of students sat in a classroom listening whilst one of them talks.

 Learn from experts

-Where possible, we will organise live briefs held by external professionals.
+Where possible, we'll organise live briefs held by external professionals.

 Expand your knowledge and learn from practitioners at the lectures and conferences we organise where possible.
 You'll find plenty going on at the University, and at local art centres and other venues.